-If you are interested in trying these sandals out I would recommend not wearing them outside until you are certain they will work for you and using PayPal to cover return shipping in case you need to send them back.
+If you are interested in trying these sandals out I would recommend not wearing them outside until you are certain they will work for you.
 This is a good rule of thumb to live by, but be especially cautious with these in case of issues.

 Unshoes has consistent sizing across its sandal models (thank you!!).
 They have a size chart as well as printable templates.
 I highly recommend using the printable templates and reaching out to customer service if you have any questions.
 I get my normal size in Unshoes sandals and they’re a perfect fit.
 They do have a free exchange policy if you get it wrong the first time, but you pay return shipping if you don’t keep them.